Ways to Protect Your Car from Theft

 Despite these trends, there are ways to help protect your vehicle and yourself.
-Travelers safety specialist Chris Hayes and our Special Investigations Unit offered these additional tips to help prevent your vehicle from becoming a target.
+Travelers safety specialist Chris Hayes and our Investigative Services unit offer these additional tips to help prevent your vehicle from becoming a target:

 - Stow Valuables Before You Park – Many thieves watch parking lots looking for people who leave valuables in their cars.
-Stow valuables out of sight before you park so not to attract the attention of thieves.
+Stow valuables out of sight before you park so as not to attract the attention of thieves.

-Always remember to park your car in a safe and visible location.
+- Park in Plain Sight – Always remember to park your car in a safe and visible location.
 Thieves will act even in broad daylight if they can find cover.
 Look for well-lit areas and open, unblocked spaces when you park.
 Also, consider buying an anti-theft device designed for preventing catalytic converter theft.

-- Do Not Leave Your Vehicle Unattended While Idling – Even if you are just making a brief stop, always take your keys with you.
+- Do Not Leave Your Vehicle Unattended While Idling – Even if you’re just making a brief stop, lock your car and always take your keys and key fob with you.
 Thieves tend to frequent convenience store parking lots and gas stations, where people may leave their cars running and keys in the ignition.
 During cold weather, it might be tempting to let your vehicle idle to warm up.
 This makes an inviting target for car thieves.

-Avoid unintentional visual tips for thieves, which include leaving chargers for phones and gadgets as well as holsters for navigational equipment in plain sight.
+- Hide All Electronic Cords – Avoid unintentional visual tips for thieves, which include leaving chargers for phones, USB cords, gadgets, and holsters for navigational equipment in plain sight.

 - Take Precautions and Make Tracing Your Car Easier – When leaving your car, lock all doors, roll up the windows and remove the keys.
 If you have one, activate the alarm and set the parking brake.
 Install wheel locks to prevent theft of wheels and tires.
 Consider an after-market steering wheel/brake lock if you are in a high-crime area.
-Having your vehicle’s VIN etched on all windows, and even the catalytic converter,6 can also help deter thieves.
+Having your vehicle identification number etched on all windows, and even the catalytic converter,6 can also help deter criminals.

-- Verify that it was actually stolen and not parked or moved by someone else with access to your vehicle.
+- Verify that it actually was stolen and not parked or moved by someone else with access to

 - Call the police.